CSC-DPR/eopf-cpm/docs/source/developer-guide/accessor_impl.rst

     Initialise your store then initialise a product from it.

 For using it as an accessor
     Create a EOStoreFactory, register your accessor to it and initialise your SafeStore with it in it's store_factory.
-Cf :obj:`eopf.product.store.store_factory.EOStoreFactory`
+Cf :py:class:`~eopf.product.store.store_factory.EOStoreFactory`